CSUBioGroup/ACE-main/README.md

 )
 ```

 `knn` denotes the number of k-nearest neighbors used during performing cross-modal matching-based imputation.
-We set `knn=2` in most cases. `mod_weights` denotes the weight of each modality during averaging representations from all modalities.
+We set `knn=2` in most integration cases. `mod_weights` denotes the weight of each modality during averaging representations from all modalities.